 Bad drivers are everywhere, but look out if you drive the streets and highways of Washington, D.C.

-Compared to the national average of one accident every 10 years, D.C. drivers have collisions once every 4.7 years, placing the likelihood of having a car crash in D.C. at a whopping 109.3 percent when compared with the national average, according to the eighth annual Allstate America's Best Drivers Report.
+Compared to the national average of one accident every 10 years, D.C. drivers have collisions once every 4.8 years.
+That places the likelihood of having a car crash in the District of Columbia at a whopping 109.3 percent when compared with the national average, according to the ninth annual Allstate America's Best Drivers Report.

 The nation's capital ranked at the bottom of a list of the 200 largest U.S. cities, according to Allstate insurance claims, earning it the dubious title of the home of the nation's worst drivers.

-Compare that to Sioux Falls, South Dakota, the home of the best drivers in the U.S.A. and America's safest driving city.
-The average time between collisions there is once every 13.8 years.
-That means residents of Sioux Falls are 27.6 percent less likely to have an accident, compared with the national average of 10 years.
+Compare that to Fort Collins, Colorado, the home of the best drivers in the U.S.A. and America's safest driving city, where the average time between collisions is 13.9 years.
+That means residents of Fort Collins are 28.2 percent less likely to have an accident, compared with the national average of 10 years.
 Fort Collins has placed in the top 10 every year since the report's inception.